Speak to an Expert

 - The structure of your mortgage (repayment, interest-only, or a combination) has a big impact on how much your monthly repayments will be.

-- The other aspect to consider is the type of mortgage product, either a fixed or variable rate, which will help determine the level your monthly payments.
+- The other aspect to consider is the type of mortgage product, either a fixed or variable rate, which will help determine the level of your monthly payments.

 Need advice from your contractor mortgage advisor on contractor mortgage requirements?